biocatiit/website/content/pages/users_shipping.rst

     | 9700 South Cass Avenue
     | Lemont, IL 60439

-Hazardous materials should be shipped to:
+Hazardous materials, **including any package with dry ice,** should be shipped to:

     | <Scientific Contact's Name> c/o Bldg 46, Haz Mat

-with the rest of the address the same.
+    | Bldg 435 Room B
+    | 9700 South Cass Avenue
+    | Lemont, IL 60439

 To prepare your package, please note that if you send a styrofoam container, it needs to have an outer cardboard box or FedEx will return the package to you.
 All shipping